MicrosoftDocs/architecture-center/docs/cloud-foundry/index.md

 ## Hybrid Considerations

 The most popular hybrid configuration for enterprises is using the public cloud as an extension of an on-premises datacenter.
 In this scenario, applications run on-premises and in multi-tenant, elastic infrastructure.
 Administrators configure firewall rules in the public cloud to restrict access such that only certain IP ranges (those of a corporate network) can access the app.
+Customers can connect their private data centers to Azure data centers with [Azure ExpressRoute](https://azure.microsoft.com/services/expressroute/).

 Here are some considerations to keep in mind for this scenario.